wavefrontHQ/docs/pages/doc/proxies_configuring.md

 <td>opentsdbPorts</td>
 <td>TCP ports to listen on for incoming OpenTSDB-formatted data.
 Default: None.
 Default: 4242.</td>
-<td>A comma-separated list of available port numbers.
+<td>Comma-separated list of available port numbers.
 Can be a single port.</td>
 <td>4242</td>
 <td>3.1</td>
 </tr>
 <tr>
 <td>picklePorts</td>
 <td>TCP ports to listen on for incoming data in Graphite pickle format (from carbon-relay).
 Default: None.</td>
-<td>A comma-separated list of available port numbers.
+<td>Comma-separated list of available port numbers.
 Can be a single port.</td>
 <td>5878</td>
 <td>3.20</td>
 </tr>